-Paid leave does not carry over from year to year.
-Employees that terminate employment with the requested two weeks' notice will be paid for their accrued vacation.
+Employees may not use PTO unless it has been accrued.
+PTO does carry over from year to year depending on the carry-over limits.
+Employees that terminate employment with the requested two weeks' notice will be paid for their accrued PTO.